 Our preschool provides a creative and secure environment for our preschoolers to grow and learn.
 We provide stimulating classroom experiences that enable children to play, explore, experience and problem solve in an atmosphere of positive encouragement.
 We guide children in their development of early literacy and emergent math skills using curriculum that reflects ongoing research in the education of young children.
 Each class is staffed with two highly qualified staff members and children also receive weekly enrichment classes in Art, Music, Media Center and Creative Movement.
 Weekly chapel services are held for 3, 4 and 5 year olds.
 The chapel experience includes Bible stories and music.

 Our curriculum is designed to complement the developmental stage of each child.
 Cognitive skills, language development, math skills, fine and gross motor skills, social interactions, and emotional and spiritual growth are the areas of emphasis in our curriculum.
 Using a play-based curriculum as a guide, we focus on developmentally appropriate practices in early childhood education.

 In addition to our regular curriculum in the classroom, children receive special instruction from trained teachers in Art, Music, Media Center and Creative Movement.
 We also have a Smart Board Center where teachers can extend classroom learning through interactive lessons.

 Parents serve in a variety of leadership positions in our school.
-Parents serve on the Board of Directors and on the Parents’ Council.
-Parents take active roles in fundraising for the school, volunteer in the classroom, and help with morning carpool throughout the year.
+Parents serve on the Board of Directors and on the Parents Council.
+Parents take active roles in fundraising for the school, volunteering in the classroom, and helping with morning carpool throughout the year.
 Room Parents coordinate special events in the classrooms with the teachers and children are always thrilled when one of their parents shows up as a “Mystery Reader”.